 We strongly recommend employers and scheme members to manage their MPF accounts through digital means.
-However, employers and scheme members, if they prefer, can still submit their MPF related instructions to the eMPF Platform in paper form via different means (e.g. by post, fax, email to designated contact address or number, or in person to drop-in box at any of the eMPF Service Centres).
+However, employers and scheme members, if preferred, can still submit their MPF related instructions to the eMPF Platform in paper form via post, fax, email, or drop-in box at any eMPF Service Centres.

 The eMPF Platform’s fully automated, digitalized one-stop design, coupled with the “cost recovery” operation principle, sets to reduce the administration cost of MPF.
 The “straight pass-on” requirement of the MPF legislation stipulated that administration fee of MPF schemes charged by the trustees must not exceed the Platform fees they pay to the eMPF Platform Company, so the cost savings will be “passed straight on”, leading to a corresponding reduction by the trustees in their overall fees and charges, which will benefit MPF scheme members directly.